 I’m turning 30 this year and I do not plan on playing it down or allowing it to slip by with little fanfare and even less cake.
 I actually can’t wait to turn 30 and experience all that my next decade holds – most of my girlfriends are already in their 30’s and they are even more badass and beautiful than ever!
-So in honour of the occasion, I’ve decided to make 2018 the year I make my biggest travel dreams come true.
+So in honor of the occasion, I’ve decided to make 2018 the year I make my biggest travel dreams come true.

 I’ve loved Taylor Swift since the “Teardrops On My Guitar” days, in a totally non-ironic way.
 Her lyrics and brutally honest story-telling have seen me through breakups, big moves and honestly, most of my 20’s.
 So I told myself that if I managed to get a ticket for her upcoming Reputation tour, I’d take myself to the USA baby.
 The first stop on my debut visit to the States: New York City.

 I asked Instagram for recommendations and as always, you guys really came through!
 Here, in no particular order, are the top 15 icons to see in New York, as recommended by tourists and locals alike!
 Now I just have to figure out how to see them all in 24 hours?
+While I couldn’t get around doing everything, like seeing a New York Yankees game, a recommendation from someone who thought it would be a good idea was to use something similar to https://sportsbook.fanduel.com/, which meant that I could still interact with the big sports games.
+I did have a nice time in the Big Apple.

 Reader Recommendations: The Top 15 Icons to See in New York